 A similar experience is shared by Roop*, a Sikh who grew up in Batpora, Baramulla.
 Overall, she describes Kashmiri society as mostly inclusive.
 In fact, the people of Baramulla felt so secure around each other that a lot of houses did not have any walls or barricades separating them from each other.
 When questioned about any negative episodes in context of her religious identity, she struggles to think of many but recalls that in 2008, certain protestors verbally assaulted Roop and her father in their locality by calling them ‘kaafirs’, saying that they should leave Kashmir.
 In spite of this dreadful occurrence, Roop states that she does not look at these people as representatives of the general Kashmiri society.
 Besides, she confidently says that her feelings towards the valley and its people are mostly pleasant, and that is what must be focused on in sensitive times- the goodness.
 Because it is only this goodness that can overshadow any evil that plagues our beautiful valley.

 So while we seek to address some instances of the persecution of religious minorities in Kashmir, it is important for us to simultaneously study portions of the valley which remain a safe haven for people such as Roop and Geet.
 This would enable not only an understanding of the conditions of tolerance in this region but also ensure that a single narrative does not unjustly come to define the valley.
 Looking at Kashmir from this objective lens in addition to conceptualising the dynamics that allow for peaceful coexistence would pave the way for long-term harmony.

 Views expressed in the article are the author’s own and do not necessarily represent the editorial stance of Kashmir Observer

-- The author is a student at King’s College London and is currently working as an intern with Kashmir Observer
+- The author is a student at King’s College London and is an intern at Kashmir Observer